 Before we explain how to write the most compelling headlines, it is important to understand the relationship between the right news selection and to write compelling headlines.

-Because the better you are at selecting the most interesting stories to write about, the less effort it will cost you to write a compelling headline that readers will click on.
+The better you are at selecting the most interesting stories to write about, the less effort it will cost you to write a compelling headline that readers will click on.

 The more exciting and engaging the news story is, the easier it will be to write a compelling and engaging headline because the news story itself will already have a natural appeal and interest to readers.
 In that case, a simple descriptive headline can often be enough to draw in readers.